micmejia/bible-dump/AMPC/Luke/Luke 1.md

 For he will be great _and_ distinguished in the sight of the Lord.
-And he must drink no wine nor strong drink, and he will be filled with _and_ controlled by the Holy Spirit even [^l]in _and_ from his mother's womb.
+And he must drink no wine nor strong drink, and he will be filled with _and_ controlled by the Holy Spirit even in _and_ from his mother's womb.